hatlabs/SH-RPi-daemon/README.md

 ## Configuration

 The `shrpid` daemon can be configured using a configuration file.
-The default configuration file is located at `/etc/shrpid.conf`.
+The default configuration file location is `/etc/shrpid.conf`.
+Note that no configuration file is created by default.
+Instead, you need to create one at the given location.
 The configuration file is in YAML format.
 The configuration keys are the same as daemon command line arguments that can be seen by issuing the following command:

     shrpid --help